zuozhenggh/learning-library/data-management-library/mysql/heatwave-intro/run-queries/run-queries.md

 ## Introduction

-In this hands-on workshop, you will be introduced to MySQL Database Service (MDS), a powerful union between MySQL Enterprise Edition and Oracle Cloud Infrastructure.
-You will learn how to create and use MySQL Database Service with HeatWave in a secure Oracle Cloud Infrastructure environment.
+In this lab you will query data in the HeatWave cluster.

-Estimated Lab Time: 15 minutes
+Estimated Lab Time: 10 minutes

 ### Objectives